chat-exercise-fpmi-2019/sheremet/RFC.md

 All text MUST be encoded as UTF-8 (RFC 3629) for network transmission.

-Clients MAY NOT send messages until they are authorized.
+Clients MAY NOT send messages until they set their usernames.

 Clients and servers MAY do anything, including dropping the connection, after recieving a message badly formed according to this RFC.

+Messages are fixed-size.

 ## Messages send from client to server

-### USERNAME
+### UN

-The USERNAME message is being sent by clients and MUST be of form:
+The UN message is being sent by clients to set their usernames and MUST be of form:

-* string `USERNAME` in upper case,
+* string `UN` in upper case,
-* followed by exactly one normal space character (ASCII "SP"),
-* followed by the username represented by a string of upper or lower case letters, numbers or underscores,
+* followed by the username represented by a string of upper or lower case letters and numbers, with length of exactly 30 characters.
+If the username is not that long, it is followed by underscores to reach that exact length.
-* followed by exactly one normal newline character (ASCII "LF").

-Username length MUST be between 1 and 64 characters.

-Example, as a C string literal: "USERNAME user1234\n"
+Example, as a C string literal: "UNusernameofnewuser_____________"

 Servers SHOULD use the usernames provided by clients this way when retransmitting their messages to other clients.

-Server SHOULD request user's password by PASSWORDREQUEST message, for example "PASSWORDREQUEST user1234\n", or, if user name is incorrect, send client failure response

-### PASSWORD

-The PASSWORD message is being sent by clients and MUST be of form:

-* string `PASSWORD` in upper case,
-* followed by exactly one normal space character (ASCII "SP"),
-* followed by the password represented by a string of upper or lower case letters, numbers or underscores,
-* followed by exactly one normal newline character (ASCII "LF").

-Password length MUST be between 8 and 16 characters.

-Example, as a C string literal: "PASSWORD 12345678\n"

-If the password is correct, server should react with corresponding INFO message, for example "INFO Welcome, user1234\n".
-Else server should send failure response
+If a user with the specified username already exists, servers MUST accept the message as well-formed and SHOULD reply to the sender with an appropriate IN message, while ignoring the new username.

-### SEND
+### MS

-The SEND message is being sent by clients and MUST be of form:
+The MS message is being sent by clients and MUST be of form:

-* string `SEND` in upper case;
+* string `MS` in upper case;
-* followed by exactly one normal space character;
-* followed by the recipient username represented by a string of upper or lower case letters, numbers or underscores;
+* followed by the recipient username represented by a string of upper or lower case letters and numbers, with length of exactly 30 characters.
+If the username is not that long, it is followed by underscores to reach that exact length.
-* followed by exactly one normal space character;
-* followed by the message body length (LENGTH) in bytes, a nonnegative integer represented as a string of decimal digits without leading zeros;
+* followed by the message body with the length of exactly 32 characters.
+If the message is not that long, it is followed by the underscores.
-* followed by exactly one normal newline character;
-* followed by the message body represented as an exactly LENGTH bytes long sequence of arbitrary symbols;
-* followed by exactly one normal newline character.

-Example, as a C string literal: "SEND user123 17\nhi!\nhow are you?\n\n"
+Example, as a C string literal: "UNusernameofolduser_____________Hey!
+How's it going?____________"

-Servers SHOULD forward the message to the specified recipient using the `MESSAGE` command.
+Servers SHOULD forward the message to the specified recipient using the SM command.

-Servers MUST accept zero-body-length messages as well-formed.
+Servers MUST accept empty messages(with body full of underscores) as well-formed.
-Servers MUST accept messages to recipients that cannot be found as well-formed and in this case SHOULD reply to the sender with an appropriate INFO message.
+Servers MUST accept messages to recipients that cannot be found as well-formed and in this case SHOULD reply to the sender with an appropriate IN message.

+### BC

+The BC message is being sent by clients and MUST be of form:

+* string `BC` in upper case;
+* followed by the message body with the length of exactly 30 characters.
+If the message is not that long, it is followed by the underscores.

+Example, as a C string literal: "BCHey!
+How's it going?__________"

+Servers SHOULD forward the message to all other users using the SM command.

+Servers MUST accept empty messages(with body full of underscores) as well-formed.

 ## Messages from server to client

-### MESSAGE
+### SM

-The MESSAGE message is sent by servers and MUST be of form:
+The SM message is sent by servers and MUST be of form:

-* string `MESSAGE` in upper case;
+* string `SM` in upper case;
-* followed by exactly one normal space character;
-* followed by the sender username represented by a string of upper or lower case letters, numbers or underscores;
+* followed by the sender username represented by a string of upper or lower case letters and numbers, with length of exactly 30 characters.
+If the username is not that long, it is followed by underscores to reach that exact length.
-* followed by exactly one normal space character;
-* followed by the message body length (LENGTH) in bytes, a nonnegative integer represented as a string of decimal digits without leading zeros;
+* followed by the message body with the length of exactly 32 characters.
+If the message is not that long, it is followed by the underscores.
-* followed by exactly one normal newline character;
-* followed by the message body represented as an exactly LENGTH bytes long sequence of arbitrary symbols;
-* followed by exactly one normal newline character.

-Example, as a C string literal: "MESSAGE user122 17\nhi!\nhow are you?\n\n"

-### PASSWORDREQUEST

-The PASSWORDREQUEST message is sent by servers and MUST be of form:

-* string `PASSWORDREQUEST` in upper case;
-* followed by exactly one normal space character;
-* followed by the username represented by a string of upper or lower case letters, numbers or underscores,
-* followed by exactly one normal newline character (ASCII "LF").

-Example, as a C string literal: "PASSWORDREQUEST user1234\n"
+Example, as a C string literal: "SMusernameofnewuser_____________Hey!
+How's it going?____________"

-### INFO
+### IN

-The INFO message is sent by servers and MUST be of form:
+The IN message is sent by servers and MUST be of form:

-* string `INFO` in upper case;
+* string `IN` in upper case;
-* followed by exactly one normal space character;
-* followed by the message body length (LENGTH) in bytes, a nonnegative integer represented as a string of decimal digits without leading zeros;
+* followed by the message body with the length of exactly 62 characters.
+If the message is not that long, it is followed by the underscores.
-* followed by exactly one normal newline character;
-* followed by the message body represented as an exactly LENGTH bytes long sequence of arbitrary symbols;
-* followed by exactly one normal newline character.

-Example, as a C string literal: "INFO 28\nuser johnny entered the chat\n"
+Example, as a C string literal: "INuser usernameofnewuser is here!_______________________________"

-Servers SHOULD send INFO messages to describe connects and disconnects of users, errors with delivery of previous messages, and other service information.
+Servers SHOULD send IN messages to describe connects and disconnects of users, errors with delivery of previous messages, and other service information.